adtmhendra/adtmhendra/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Currently an Informatics Engineering student at Mercu Buana University that passionate about native Android programming.

 Some of my source code with project-based learning are being privated.
 So, for those of you who want to see my portfolio (.PDF format) completely, here's the link that you can check : https://bit.ly/PortfolioHendraPratik